Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Storage: 32GB

-They all share the same version of Harmony OS, which offers a small selection of apps – and also brings running-specific modes and metrics, a personalized AI running coach with a specific running index score, VO2 Max, and a Healthy Living feature that reminds you to drink water and other essentials.
+They all share the same version of Harmony OS, which offers a limited app selection due to Huawei’s ongoing ban in the US.
+However, running-specific modes, personalized AI running coach workouts, running index scores, VO2 max, and a Healthy Living feature that reminds you to drink water are all here.

 A huge selling point here, though, is the battery life.
-You’ll struggle to get to Huawei’s estimate unless you disable most features, but we still got around a week in heavy use and with the AOD turned on.
+You’ll struggle to match Huawei’s estimate unless you disable most features, but it still managed around a week of heavy use with the AOD turned on.

-- Read our full Huawei Watch GT 4 review
+- Check out our full Huawei Watch GT 5 Pro review

 Pros